tobek/headsoak/README.md

 An API for your writing.

+### Running it

+Before running it the first time, install dependencies:

+    npm install -g typescript@beta typings webpack-dev-server rimraf webpack npm install

+(Last I checked, Aug 2016, `typescript@beta` was needed, but it may no longer be beta?)

+Then you're ready:

+    npm start

+and then navigate to <http://localhost:3000>

+### Misc notes

+- To avoid type errors between Protractor and jQuery (both of which use `$`), you can comment out the two declarations of `$` from the end of `@types/jquery/index.d.ts`.
+(As a result, we refer to jQuery by `jQuery` not `$`.)

 ***

 Below is the readme from [angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) on which the web app architecture is based.